Load-testing an IoT application using GCP and Locust

 This needs to be done once in the lifetime of the project.

-Docker needs to be able to authenticate to GCP so that it can push the master and worker images to the Google Container Registry.
+Docker needs to be able to authenticate to Google Cloud so that it can push the master and worker images to the Google Container Registry.

 Enable Docker authentication from your local workstation: